Athena SWAN

-Athena SWAN (Scientific Women's Academic Network) is a equality charter mark framework and accreditation scheme established and managed by the UK Equality Challenge Unit (now part of Advance HE) in 2005 that recognises and celebrates good practices in higher education and research institutions towards the advancement of gender equality: representation, progression and success.
+The Athena SWAN Charter (Scientific Women's Academic Network) is an equality charter mark framework and accreditation scheme for higher education and research institutions, established in 2005 by the UK's Equality Challenge Unit (now part of Advance HE).
+It recognises and promotes commitment to advancing gender equality, particularly in relation to representation, career progression, and success for women.
+The charter is used both as a self-assessment and benchmarking tool to guide institutional change.